Azerbaijan–Russia relations

+Russia and Azerbaijan are de facto and de jure allies in many different aspects, including military.

 Bilateral relations exist between the Republic of Azerbaijan and the Russian Federation.
 The Embassy of Azerbaijan is located in Moscow, Russia.
 The Embassy of Russia is located in Baku, Azerbaijan.

 History

-What is now Azerbaijan became part of the Russian Empire after Qajar Iran was forced to cede it alongside all of its other Caucasian territories following the Russo-Persian War (1804–13) and the resulting Treaty of Gulistan and the Russo-Persian War (1826–28) and its resulting Treaty of Turkmenchay.
-The area north of the Aras River, including the territory of the present-day Republic of Azerbaijan, had been Iranian territory until occupied by Russia.
-After decades as a territory of the Russian empire, Azerbaijan achieved independence, before subsequently being annexed into the Soviet Union in 1920.
+What is now Azerbaijan became part of the Russian Empire after Qajar Iran was forced to cede it alongside all of its other Caucasian territories following the Russo-Persian War (1804–13) and the resulting Treaty of Gulistan and the Russo-Persian War (1826–28) and the subsequent Treaty of Turkmenchay.
+The area north of the Aras River, including the territory of the present-day Republic of Azerbaijan, had been Iranian territory until it was occupied by Russia.
+After decades as a territory of the Russian Empire, Azerbaijan achieved independence, before subsequently being annexed into the Soviet Union in 1920.

 Post-independence

 After the collapse of the USSR in 1991, relations between the two countries grew closer due to Ayaz Mutallibov's foreign policy.
 However, after the Armenian occupation of Khojaly, Mutallibov was forced to resign which resulted in Abulfaz Elchibey coming to power.
 During the one-year rule of Elchibey, Azerbaijan–Russia relations were damaged.
 Elchibay's politics have been described as "Anti-Russian."
 When Heydar Aliyev came to power in 1993, he reestablished warmer relations with Russia.
 According to President Ilham Aliyev, Vladimir Putin gave his father, Heydar Aliyev, a lasting impression, particularly in their shared KGB background.